NarendraPatwardhan/hydra.template/README.md

 Acts as the main process

 Role:
-- Utilizes the composed config and conditionally execute the main program loop
+- Utilizes the composed config and conditionally executes the main program loop

 ---